iifl-logo

 ACCELYA SOLUTIONS MAJOR OFFERINGS:

-Revenue Accounting and Assurance: Revenue Accounting is a complex business process in an airline as it is responsible for accurate and timely revenue declaration, ensuring interline payments are billed correctly and adherence to IFRS and audit compliances.
-In addition, crucial strategic decisions are made using revenue accounting data in an airline.
+Revenue accounting is a complex business process in an airline, responsible for accurate and timely revenue declaration, ensuring correct interline payments, and adherence to IFRS and audit compliances.
+Crucial strategic decisions are made using revenue accounting data in an airline.

-With over 30 years of experience and a leadership position in revenue accounting, the Company enables leading global airlines to streamline and simplify their revenue accounting processes.
-The company continues to work with airlines in addressing business challenges like NDC which has been the seamless transition to the new retailing world.
+With over 30 years of experience and a leadership position in revenue accounting, The Company enables leading global airlines to streamline and simplify their revenue accounting processes.
+The Company continues to work with airlines in addressing business challenges, such as NDC and Orders facilitating a seamless transition to the new retailing world.

-The Revenue Assurance Services portfolio covers a wide gamut of audit services spanning the entire ticket lifecycle from original booking through to the completion of the journey.
-This is supported by comprehensive recovery services — from raising of Agent Debit Memos (ADMs) to fund collection.
+The Revenue Assurance Services portfolio covers a wide range of audit services spanning the entire ticket lifecycle, from original booking to the completion of the journey.
+This is supported by comprehensive recovery services, including the raising of Agent Debit Memos (ADMs) to fund collection.

-Cost Management: Accelya Solutions Cost Management Solutions enable airlines to manage their costs more smartly.
-It automates the payables process, provides deeper insights into the costs, and facilitates wiser, more profitable decisions every day.
+The Companys Cost Management Solutions enable airlines to manage their costs more effectively.
+It automates the payables process, provides deeper insights into costs, and facilitates wiser, more profitable decisions every day.
 As a result, airlines can control supplier overpayments and transform their procure-to-pay cycle.

 The Company continues to provide NFP (Neutral Fare Proration) under ATPCOs RASS (Revenue Accounting Settlement Services) powered by industry recognized APEX?
 Proration Engine.